Call for Papers

 Submissions and Presentations

 Our primary goal is to showcase interesting ideas that will spark conversation between disparate groups—to get applications people, operating systems people, system architecture people, interconnect people and circuits people to talk to each other.
 We accept extended abstracts, position papers, and/or full research papers, and each accepted submission is given a 20-minute presentation time slot.
-Accepted papers will be submitted for inclusion into and ACM Digital Library.
+We intend to publish all papers in the ACM Digital Library.

 Venue